armoucar/javascript-style-guide/README.md

 ## <a name='arrays'>Arrays</a>

-  - Use the literal syntax for array creation
+  - Use a sintaxe literal para a criação de Arrays.

     ```javascript
     // bad